COMMITTEE MEETINGS & PROGRESS REPORT

-Students should form their thesis committee by the end of the Fall semester of the second year in the department, have their thesis topic approval meeting by March 31 of their second year in the department and have annual progress meetings thereafter.
-Note: Your second year in the Dept. is your third year in graduate school.
+Students should form their thesis committee and select their committee chair by the first day of Fall classes starting of his or her 3rd year in graduate school for PhD students and the 2nd year for MD/PhD students.
+Note: Your second year in the department is your third year in graduate school.

 Students will provide their committee with a progress report at least one week prior to each meeting following approval of the thesis topic.
 The document will consist of a Specific Aims page followed by a description of progress to date organized by Aim.
 The progress report should include any changes in Aims, a summary of key results, and plans for future experiments.
 The report should also communicate the student's vision for how results could be organized into publications, and the current status of progress towards publications.